 - 2013-14 - Michael Carter-Williams, Victor Oladipo, Trey Burke, Giannis Antetokounmpo

 Like the NBA, the NFL also has enjoyed some strong rookie classes during the Refractor years.
 The culmination may have been the 2012 season, which saw a strong influx of rookie talent and the football world went crazy.
-With news that Panini has gained the NFLPA exclusive starting with 2016, the Topps Refractor era in football cards might be ending in 2015.
-This would leave Prizms as the only football Refractor option at that point.
+With Panini holding the NFLPA exclusive, the Topps Refractor era in football cards ended in 2015.
+This leaves Prizms as the only Refractor option for NFL collectors.

 Key Football Rookie Refractors

 - 2003 - Eli Manning, Ben Roethlisberger, Larry Fitzgerald

 - 2011 - Cam Newton, AJ Green, Julio Jones

 - 2012 - Andrew Luck, Robert Griffin III, Russell Wilson, Doug Martin, Trent Richardson, Alfred Morris

 - 2013 - Giovani Bernard, Eddie Lacy, Le'Veon Bell, Cordarrelle Patterson, EJ Manuel, Keenan Allen